People acquire the infection by consuming contaminated water or food or by having contact with infected people or animals.

-People with a weakened immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
-Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , particularly those with advanced AIDS More severe symptoms Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , are prone to cryptosporidiosis and are more likely to have severe, persistent disease.
+People with a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more , particularly those with advanced AIDS More severe symptoms Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , are prone to cryptosporidiosis and are more likely to have severe, persistent disease.

 Did You Know...

 Cryptosporidiosis symptoms may begin abruptly about 7 days after people are infected and consist mainly of abdominal cramps and watery diarrhea.
 Nausea, vomiting, loss of appetite, fever, and weakness may also occur.
 Symptoms usually last 1 to 2 weeks, then subside.
 People may pass eggs in their stool for several weeks after symptoms have disappeared.